File a Complaint with FTA

 - Americans with Disabilities Act (ADA): prohibits discrimination based on disability

-- Title VI: prohibits discrimination based on race, color, or national origin
+- Title VI of the Civil Rights Act: prohibits discrimination based on race, color, or national origin

 - Equal Employment Opportunity (EEO): prohibits discrimination toward an employee or job applicant based on race, color, religion, national origin, sex, age or disability.
 FTA investigates systemic charges of discrimination involving a transit agency’s employment policies and practices.
 All individual complaints of discrimination must go to the Equal Employment Opportunity Commission (EEOC).

 If you believe a public transit provider has failed to comply with any of the above requirements, you may file an administrative complaint with the FTA Office of Civil Rights.
 Complaints should be filed within 180 days of the alleged violation.